Hua Tuo: Biographical introduction and legendary stories, major works and academic contributions

 Representative works: Zhong Zang Jing (the Central Treasury Canon)

-✧As a herbalist, Hua Tuo was excellent at treatment and a wide range of medical skills, good at internal, surgery, gynecology, pediatrics, acupuncture, and moxibustion, especially good at surgery.
-Proficient in internal medicine, gynecology, pediatrics, acupuncture, and moxibustion.
-Ancient records described that "(Hua Tuo) study and travel to the Xu area, he was master of several classics.
-He knows and good at method skills of nature-cultivation, looks still young appearance when his age is near to 100 years, folks at that time think he was an immortal."
-Hua Tuo was also a famous alchemist and Taoist at that time.
+Hua Tuo was an excellent herbalist with a wide range of medical skills.
+He was good at internal medicine, surgery, gynecology, pediatrics, acupuncture, and moxibustion, and he was especially skilled in surgery.
+He was proficient in internal medicine, gynecology, pediatrics, acupuncture, and moxibustion.
+Ancient records state that "(Hua Tuo) studied and traveled to the Xu area and was a master of several classics.
+He knows the method skills of nature-cultivation and is good at it; his appearance is still young even when he is nearly 100 years old.
+People at that time thought that he was an immortal."
+Hua Tuo was also a famous alchemist and Taoist.

-✦Hua Tuo traveled to different areas and helped local folks, was well known in the area of the Central Plains (comprising the middle and lower reaches of the Yellow River) and the Jianghuai Plain (the area at the south of the Huai River and north of the Yangtze River) at that epoch, the epoch Hua Tuo lived was between the end years of the Eastern Han and the beginning years of the Three-Kingdom period, an epoch of warlords.
-Except for wars, people also suffered from natural calamities, drought, floods, and pestilence.
-As a famous poet 王粲 (Wáng Càn, year 177~217 A.D.) described the scene in his poem Qī āi Shī (the Seven Mourning Poem): "there is no other scenes, white bones of the dead are scattering in the fields."
-It seems Hua Tuo knows well about the book from herbalist Zhang Zhongjing, and he compiled his rich medical experience into a medical book, its name was known as Qing Nang Jing (the Blue-sac Canon), but unfortunately, this book did not survive till today and was lost.
-The ancient book Zhong Zang Jing (the Central Treasury Canon) was once ascribed to him.
-His medical experience was not entirely lost, because many of his successful students, herbalist Hua Tuo had several disciples, they were known as 樊阿 (Fán ē), who was good at acupuncture and moxibustion, 吳普 (Wú Pǔ), who wrote a herbal classical book named Wu Pu Ben Cao (Wu Pu's Herbal Book), and 李當之 (Llǐ Dāngzhī), the author of Ben Cao Jing (the Classics of Materia Medica), they inherited parts of Hua Tuo's experiences.
+Hua Tuo traveled to different areas and helped local folks.
+He was well-known in the area of the Central Plains (comprising the middle and lower reaches of the Yellow River) and the Jianghuai Plain (the area south of the Huaihe River and north of the Yangtze River).
+Hua Tuo lived during the period between the end of the Eastern Han dynasty and the early Three-Kingdoms period, an era of warlords.
+In addition to wars, people suffered from natural calamities, droughts, floods, and pestilence.
+The famous poet Wang Can (王粲 Wáng Càn, year 177–217 A.D.) described this scene in his poem Qi āi Shī (The Seven Mourning Poems): "There are no other scenes; white bones of the dead scatter the fields."
+It seems that Hua Tuo knew well about the book of herbalist Zhang Zhongjing, and he compiled his extensive medical experience into a book known as the Qing Nang Jing (The Blue-sac Canon), but unfortunately, the book was lost and did not survive to the present day.
+The ancient book Zhong Zang Jing (The Central Treasury Canon) was once ascribed to Hua Tuo.
+Fortunately, his medical knowledge and experience were not entirely lost because several of his successful students inherited parts of it.
+Hua Tuo had several disciples: they were Fan e (樊阿 Fán ē), who was skilled in acupuncture and moxibustion; Wu Pu (吳普 Wú Pǔ), who wrote a classical herbal book named Wu Pu Ben Cao (Wu Pu's Herbal Book); and Li Dangzhi (李當之 Lǐ Dāngzhī), the author of Ben Cao Jing (The Classics of Materia Medica).

-Hua Tuo✧As one of the ancient herbalists during the Jian An period (196~220 A.D., reign title of Emperor Xian of the Eastern Han Dynasty), Hua Tuo is an outstanding herbalist who lived during the late period of the Eastern Han Dynasty and early period of the Three Kingdoms period, his biographies and stories are both recorded in ancient history books Hou Han Shu (the Book of the Later Han, or the History of the Later Han Dynasty) and San Guo Zhi (the Records of the Three Kingdoms).
-The book Hou Han Shu recorded that Hua Tuo was especially good at herbal recipes, recorded some stories about his treatment skills and cases, that Hua Tuo's excellent skills of acupuncture, the case of Du You Xu Yi, case of a scorpion bite, case of a parasite, case of Cao Cao's headache (a kind of intermittent headache), Tuo's invention of Wu Qin Xi (the Frolics of Five Animals), an exercise to mime tiger, deer, bear, ape, and bird for health preservation.
-According to the legend records, his disciple Wu Pu practiced Wu Qin Xi regularly, and his eyesight and hearing are still very good, and his teeth are complete and strong when he is 90 years old.
+another portrait of Hua Tuo Hua Tuo was known as one of the three miraculous ancient herbalists during the Jian'an period (196–220 A.D.; Jian'an is the reign title of Emperor Xian Di of the Eastern Han dynasty); his biographies and stories are recorded in the ancient history books Hou Han Shu (The Book of the Later Han, or The History of the Later Han Dynasty), San Guo Zhi (The Records of the Three Kingdoms), and biographic work Hua Tuo Bie Zhuan (The Privately Compiled Biography of Hua Tuo).
+Hou Han Shu recorded that Hua Tuo was especially skilled in herbal remedies, and it documented some stories about his treatment skills and cases.
+These stories include cases involving Hua Tuo's excellent skills in acupuncture, Du You Xu Yi, a scorpion bite, a parasite, and Cao Cao's headache (a kind of intermittent headache), as well as Tuo's invention of Wu Qin Xi (the Frolics of Five Animals), a series of exercises mimicking the movements of a tiger, deer, bear, ape, and bird for health preservation.
+According to legend and records, his disciple Wu Pu practiced Wu Qin Xi regularly and still had very good eyesight and hearing, as well as strong, complete teeth at 90 years old.

-Hua Tuo Tomb✦ Hua Tuo invented a new method of anesthesia named Má Fèi Sǎn.
-This new method of anesthesia helped Hua Tuo a lot with his surgical treatment, and more patients got cured.
-Hua Tuo was able to perform surgical interventions such as tumor extirpation and gastrointestinal sutures.
-As Hua Tuo traveled to many countrysides, he paid attention to collecting effective recipes from different areas, learned a lot of herbal knowledge from local folks too, and used these recipes to help patients.
-Some stories recorded a case of parasite treatment, it recorded that Hua Tuo met a folk who was suffering from laryngeal obstruction, could not eat anything, and was on the way to see a doctor.
-The patient was suffering, and his groaning sounded very painful.
-Hua Tuo checked him with care, then told him that: "You can buy 2 to 3 liangs of Píng Jī (Powdered duckweed) from a pancake seller, add a half-bow of Suān Cù (sour vinegar), mix them together, and eat it, then your suffering will be relieved later."
-The patient eats Píng Jī and vinegar, then vomits out a parasite that looks like a snake, and then the problem is really settled.
-When he visited Hua Tuo with this parasite, he saw there were many parasites hanging on the wall of Hua Tuo's house, Tuo treated many patients with this recipe.
-An ancient herbal classic recorded many blends under the title of Hua Tuo to treat parasite problems, such as the recipe for the anal parasite, for nine parasites, ascarid, taenia, pinworm, etc.
+The Tomb of Hua Tuo Hua Tuo invented a new method of anesthesia called Má Fèi Sǎn.
+This method helped Hua Tuo greatly with his surgical treatments, resulting in more successful cures.
+He was able to perform surgical procedures such as tumor extirpation and gastrointestinal sutures.
+As he traveled to many rural areas, he paid attention and collected effective recipes from different areas and learned a lot of herbal knowledge from local folks.
+He used these recipes to help patients.
+Some stories recorded a case of parasite treatment; it recorded that Hua Tuo met a man with laryngeal obstruction who could not eat anything and was on his way to see a doctor.
+The patient was in great pain, and his groaning sounded very painful.
+Hua Tuo examined him carefully and told him: "You can buy two to three liangs of Píng Jī (powdered duckweed) from a pancake seller, add half a bowl of Suān Cù (sour vinegar).
+Mix them together and eat it.
+Your suffering will be relieved later."
+After eating the mixture of Píng Jī and vinegar, the patient vomited a parasite that looked like a snake, and his problem was really resolved.
+When the patient visited Hua Tuo with the parasite, he saw many parasites hanging on the wall of Hua Tuo's house.
+Hua Tuo had treated many patients with this recipe.
+An ancient herbal classic recorded many blends under the title of Hua Tuo to treat parasitic infections, such as those for the anal parasites, nine parasites, ascarids, taenias, and pinworms.

 References: